Disclaimer: This post contains affiliate links.

 1 - 2 inch piece of fresh rosemary

-2 oz cranberry syrup
+2 oz cranberry orange syrup

 4 oz sparkling water or club soda